MicrosoftDocs/azure-docs/articles/load-testing/how-to-run-tests-in-debug-mode.md

 - This is applicable only for URL based and JMeter based tests.
 Locust tests don't support debug mode.

-- A test run in debug mode cannot be marked as baseline test run.
+- A test run in debug mode can't be marked as baseline test run.

 - A test run in debug mode is not inclided in the metrics trends.